teleprint-me/archive/docs/specs/02-Cost-Averaging.md

 1. Read environment variables

     a.
-Get the EXCHANGE, PRODUCT_ID, PRINCIPAL_AMOUNT, and INTERVAL.
+Get the EXCHANGE, PRODUCT_ID, PRINCIPAL_AMOUNT.

 2. Create a broker instance using the `broker_factory` function with the EXCHANGE.